Get Some Tech in Your Title

 Who’s in the Driver’s Seat?

-First, we must address the elephant in the room: , and frankly, it is here to stay.
+First, we must address the elephant in the room: Tech is here, and frankly, it is here to stay.
 So, let’s look at some market factors driving technology development in the title insurance industry.

 Start-Ups Stepping In

 As many companies are focusing on servicing the massive amount of market demand, many simply don’t have the appropriate amount of time to invest into in-house technology development to address the needs of new home buyers.
-That’s where venture-backed tech startups often come in. .
+That’s where venture-backed tech startups often come in.
+Tech Start-Ups are finding a new home in the already $14B and growing Title Insurance industry.
 Through creating software to speed up/simplify the closing process, these start-ups are designed to focus on servicing demand.
 But it is not just venture-backed tech sails that are catching the changing winds in title, many agencies and underwriters are beginning to develop their own teams to shape the industry’s movement forward.

 What does this mean for you?